-Extratropical storm tracks can be defined as regions of growing and decaying baroclinic waves embedded in the zones of pronounced meridional temperature gradient and mean westerly winds currents.
+- 5 Extratropical storm tracks can be defined as regions of growing and decaying baroclinic waves embedded in the zones of pronounced meridional temperature gradient and mean westerly winds.
 Here we represent the storm-track activity in terms of atmospheric fields, such as geopotential height, that have been bandpass filtered in time to isolate disturbances with timescales between 2.5 and 6 days (following Blackmon, 1976 and Blackmon et al., 1977).
-The variability of the resulting fields is dominated by growing and decaying-baroclinic waves, and the storm tracks are taken to be maxima in the bandpass-filtered variance fields (e.g. Blackmon et al., 1977; Chang et al. 2002; Chang et al., 2012).
+The variability of the resulting fields is dominated by growing and decaying baroclinic 10 waves, and the storm tracks are taken to be maxima in the bandpass-filtered variance fields (e.g. Blackmon et - al., 1977; Chang et al. 2002; Chang et al., 2012).

-Figure 12Figure 11 shows the bias in the PD storm-track activity in terms of bandpass-filtered geopotential height at 500 hPa for NorESM1-Happi, NorESM1-HappiSO and NorESM1-HappiAMIP.
+Figure 12Figure 12 shows the bias in the PD storm activity in terms of bandpass-filtered geopotential height at 500 hPa for NorESM1-Happi, NorESM1-HappiSO and NorESM1-HappiAMIP.
 The fully coupled model underestimates the variability in all seasons.
-The bias is largest over the North Atlantic during winter when the storm track activity is underestimated on the equatorward side of the storm track and over the Nordic Seas, consistent with the North Atlantic storm track being overly zonal in the NorESM (Iversen et al., 2013).
+The bias is largest during winter over the North Atlantic during winter on the equatorward side of the storm track and over the Nordic Seas, consistent with the North Atlantic storm track being overly zonal in the NorESM (Iversen et al., 2013).
 The SO and AMIP models have both positive and negative biases over the storm-track regions, and a North-Atlantic storm track which extends too far downstream over central Europe.

-The storm-track biases are largest in the fully coupled model whereas they are substantially smaller in the SO and AMIP models.
-The area-averaged winter bias for the region shown in Figure 12Figure 11 is for instance - 4.24 m (13 % relative to ERA-Interim climatology) in the fully coupled model, 0.89 m (2.73 %) in the SO model, and 0.51 m (1.56 %) in the AMIP model.
+The storm-track biases are largest in the fully coupled model whereas they are substantially smaller in the SO 20 and AMIP models.
+The area-averaged winter bias for the region shown in Figure 12Figure 12 is for instance -4.24 m (13 % relative to ERA-Interim climatology) in the fully coupled model, 0.89 m (2.73 %) in the SO model, and 0.51 m (1.56 %) in the AMIP model.

-Figures 13Figure 12 and 14 shows the changes in upper-level storm-track activity within the initial 0.71.5 K warming and with the additional 0.5 K warming experiments for the three models and all four seasons.
-Li et al. (2018) found that while there is a poleward shift in upper-level storm-tracks activity with both the initial 0.7 K and the additional 0.5 K warming in the HAPPI multi-model ensemble.
-Here, The NorESM1-HappiAMIP model consistently has the most consistent changes withdisplays more storm-track activity at high latitudes and less at lower latitudes with both warmings, consistent with a poleward shift, for all seasons.
-The exception is, as in Li et al., over the North Pacific where there is an equatorward shift of during summer with the initial 0.7 K warming, and equatorward shift near the North-American west coast region during winter with both the 0.7 K and the additional 0.5 K warming.
+Figures 1313 and 14 show the changes in upper-level storm activity with the initial 0.7 K warming and with the additional 0.5 K warming for the three models and all four seasons.
+Li et al. (2018) found a poleward shift 25 in upper-level storm activity with both the initial 0.7 K and the additional 0.5 K warming in the HAPPI multimodel ensemble.
+Here, the NorESM1-HappiAMIP model consistently displays more storm-track activity at high latitudes and less at lower latitudes with both warmings, for all seasons.
+The exception is, as in Li et al., over the North Pacific where there is an equatorward shift of during summer with the initial 0.7 K warming, and equatorward shift near the North- American west coast region during winter with both the 0.7 K and the additional 0.5 K warming.